sayantan007pal/Ai-based-Mongo-document-validator-and-updater-agent/README.md

 # Coding Question Validator

 A production-ready MongoDB schema validation and auto-correction system for coding questions.
-This system scans documents, validates them against a strict schema, backs up invalid documents, and uses AI (Claude) to automatically correct and update them.
+This system scans documents, validates them against a strict schema, backs up invalid documents, and uses AI (OpenAI GPT) to automatically correct and update them.

 ## Table of Contents